PocketRelay/Website/docs/server/4-configuration.md

 ### Super Admin

-For the administrative portion of Pocket Relay (Editing inventories and managing players), you need to asssign a "Super Admin" account, this account is capable of managing the server with access to server logs and such, the Server Admin can then give out "Admin" role to other players on the server which is a role with slightly less permissions.
+For the administrative portion of Pocket Relay (Editing inventories and managing players), you need to assign a "Super Admin" account, this account is capable of managing the server with access to server logs and such, the Server Admin can then give out "Admin" role to other players on the server which is a role with slightly less permissions.

 :::info
-Super admins are **NOT** seperate accounts, they use the accounts that are created on the server so you must either create an account in-game or through the dashboard, in order for the server to give them super admin.
+Super admins are **NOT** separate accounts, they use the accounts that are created on the server so you must either create an account in-game or through the dashboard, in order for the server to give them super admin.
 :::

 :::info